 The Nominating and Corporate Governance Committee was established to make recommendations regarding Board nominations and to monitor the implementation of corporate governance rules and regulations.
-The Nominating Committee consists of directors Borland, Harris, Marino, Tuttle, and Wood (chairman).
-The Nominating and Corporate Governance Committee held six meetings in 2006.
+The Nominating Committee consists of directors Borland (chairman), Marino (ex officio), Tuttle, and Wood.
+The Nominating and Corporate Governance Committee held no meetings in 2008, however, in 2009 the Nominating Committee reviewed and approved the nomination of Mr. Maluda who was recommended to the Nominating Committee for consideration as a director by Mr. Borland.
 The Board of Directors has adopted a Nominating Committee charter which is available on the Company's website at www.telos.com.